The Bond Market Is The Best Economist

 At the risk of being overly reductionist, growth cannot accelerate with wage growth as weak as it is.
 The total earned dollars in the economy is total workers * average hourly earnings * average hours worked.
 Net of inflation if this number is falling, then growth will continue to decelerate.

-The bond market says growth is going lower and the Fed will not advance too far in their path to normalize policy.
+The bond market says growth is going lower and the Fed will not advance too far in its path to normalize policy.
 Stocks, specifically banks, have rallied on the hopes of higher growth and higher interest rates.
 Who has it right?

 I continue to believe growth will slow and the bond market is on the right side of this trade.